yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![The AppToInternet route is being added.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image40.png "Add route configuration")

-1. Repeat this procedure to add the **DataToMgmt** route using the following information:
+3. Repeat this procedure to add the **AppToMgmt** route using the following information:

     -  Route name: **AppToMgmt**